-- Understand and apply the fundamental principles and concepts of Computer Science, including abstraction, decomposition, logic, algorithms, and data representation. - Analyse problems in computational terms through practical experience of solving such problems, including designing, writing and debugging programs. - Think creatively, innovatively, analytically, logically and critically - Understand the components that make up digital systems, and how they communicate with one another and with other systems. - Apply mathematical skills relevant to Computer Science.
+- Understand and apply the fundamental principles and concepts of computer science, including abstraction, decomposition, logic, algorithms, and data representation. - Analyse problems in computational terms through practical experience of solving such problems, including designing, writing and debugging programs. - Think creatively, innovatively, analytically, logically and critically - Understand the components that make up digital systems, and how they communicate with one another and with other systems. - Apply mathematical skills relevant to computer science.

-J277/01 Computer Systems - 50%
+J277/01 Computer systems - 50%

-Assessed by a 1.5 hour written external exam in Year 11.
+Assessed by a 1-hour 30 minutes written external exam in Year 11.

-In this component you will learn about what a computer system is and how they function, including: Central Processing Unit (CPU), computer memory, storage of data, networks, topologies, protocols, network and system security and system software.
-Along with developing an understanding of the impact of Computer Science in a global context,
+In this component you will learn about computer systems and how they function, including: central processing unit (CPU), computer memory, storage of data, networks, topologies, protocols, network and system security and system software.
+Along with developing an understanding of the impact of computer science in a global context,